The Flirtations (group)

 The Flirtations were a pro-LGBT, male a cappella musical group active from 1988 to 1997.
-The original members were Jon Arterton, Michael Callen, Aurelio Font, TJ Myers, and Cliff Townsend.
-On the Out On the Road album they were joined by Jimmy Rutland.
-For the album Three, the two surviving men, Jon Arterton and Jimmy Rutland, were joined by the woman, Suede.
+The original members were Co-founders Jon Arterton and Elliot Pilshaw, Michael Callen, Aurelio Font and TJ Myers.
+On the Out On the Road album they were joined by Cliff Townsend and Jimmy Rutland.
+The group later reconfigured: for the album Three, Jon Arterton and Jimmy Rutland were joined by Suede.